-Just read your blog posts on homosexuality—very insightful.
-I am a homosexual man myself.
-However, I am extremely effeminate (not to the point of transgenderism), and I was wondering: What are your thoughts on males who behave like females (wearing make-up, into fashion, etc.)?
+I’m an extremely effeminate (not to the point of transgenderism), homosexual man, and I was wondering: What are your thoughts on males who behave like females (wearing make-up, into fashion, etc.)?

-The only reason I’d suggest changing is if not changing is bringing you too much pain, trouble or grief.
+The only reason for which I would suggest you change is if not changing is bringing you too much pain, trouble or grief.
 If you’re getting beaten up every day for wearing make-up, I’d advise you to quit wearing make-up.
 I’m no conformist; but I’m also pretty down with surviving.
 I want you to be okay.
 If being okay means you have to tweak a little of what you do here and there, then … then that’s life.
 We all do that.
 What’s natural for me, for instance, is to be naked while I clean my house.
-But I stopped doing that, when a traumatic accident caused me to learn that cleaning the house naked can lead to one of the weirdest ways ever to ruin a perfectly good vacuum cleaner.
+But I stopped doing that, when a traumatic accident caused me to learn that cleaning the house naked can lead to one of the most disturbing ways ever to ruin a vacuum cleaner.

 But this isn’t about me.
 It’s about you, thank God.

-I’m a six-foot-two, 215-pound man who’s about one nanoliter of testosterone away from being a werewolf.
+I’m a six-foot-two, 225-pound man who’s about one nanoliter of testosterone away from being a werewolf.
 If I were any straighter I could hire myself out as a T-square.
-Well, I love Broadway musicals.
+Well, guess what else?
+I love Broadway musicals.
 I’m completely interested in women’s fashions.
-And not just because of the women who wear them; I’m enamored with the whole idea of fashion as art.
-When talking I move my hands around so much it’s like they’re secretly trying to message for help.
+(And not just because of the women who wear them; I’m enamored with the whole idea of fashion as art.)
+When talking, I move my hands around so much it’s like they’re secretly trying to message for help.

-When I was seventeen years old, a group of gay actors and dancers, slightly older than I and infinitely more sophisticated, took me under their wing.
-At the time I had zero concept of the whole idea of homosexuality; to me, everyone was … well, straight like me.
-The people in the group who took my lost and sorry ass in were seriously effeminate men.
-They giggled; they tittered; they swooned; they faux-fainted; they screamed when to me a simple gasp would have done the trick; while talking they gesticulated so wildly that I learned to step back when they started telling a story.
+When I was seventeen years old, a group of gay actors and dancers, a few years older than I and infinitely more sophisticated, took me under their wing.
+At the time, I had zero concept of the very idea of homosexuality; to me, everyone was … well, straight like me.
+Amongst the group who took me in were some seriously effeminate men.
+They giggled; they tittered; they swooned; they faux-fainted; they screamed dramatically; while talking they gesticulated so wildly that I learned to step back when they started telling a story.
 And they did all this in public.
 They especially did it in public.
 They liked being the center of attention.
 They wanted other people to very much register their presence.